 During services at Havurat Shalom, people commonly sit on the floor as well as on chairs.
 There are two couches.
+We have some wide chairs for people of size.
 People who have difficulty getting up or standing are encouraged to feel comfortable remaining seated during standing prayers.

 There is a page magnifier available.
 Havurat Shalom is in the process of getting